Breaking Down Car Shipping Payment Methods

 As we mentioned, there are some alternative payment methods.
-The most common is prepay, which we’ve discussed a bit about already but we’ll dive into more.
+The most common is to prepay for your auto transport services, which we’ve discussed a bit about already but we’ll dive into more.

 Carriers don’t like prepays because it forces them to rely on the broker for payment.
 If you’ve ever had to invoice someone and wait for them to pay you, you know this can be frustrating.
 Books are harder to reconcile if you’ve yet to receive payment for something, for instance.
 And no carrier wants any broker to be in debt to them.
 The more debt a broker racks up with a carrier, the more likely they are to never see that money.

 This is why COD shipments almost always ship first.
 They dispatch more quickly because those are the loads that carriers want to move.
 They’re easy, they know when they’re getting paid, and there’s no issues.
 Prepays are still dispatched, of course, it just takes a bit more work to do it and ensure that everything is taken care of.
 It also puts more work on your broker, but that’s okay.

 There aren’t a lot of other alternative payment methods available to you.
 The broker has to get paid, the carrier has to get paid, and while there are alternatives, there isn’t anything easier than what we already have.
 COD is just easier for everyone involved.

 Brokers don’t have to handle excess funds for you, they don’t have to worry about carriers getting on them about missing payments.
 Carriers don’t have to worry about getting shafted at delivery.
 It’s just a good thing for everyone all around.